forcedotcom/go-soql/README.md

     lessThanOperator // is the tag to be used for "<" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause. greaterThanOrEqualsToOperator // is the tag to be used for ">=" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause. lessThanOrEqualsToOperator // is the tag to be used for "<=" operator in where clause.
-It should be used on members of struct that have been tagged with whereClause.
+It should be used on members of struct that have been tagged with whereClause. orderByColumn // is the tag to be used for specifying a column in order by clause.
+It should be used on members of struct that have been tagged with orderByClause.
 ```

 Following are supported parameters:

 ```
     fieldName // is the parameter to be used to specify the name of the field in underlying Salesforce object.
 It can be used with all tags listed above other than selectClause and whereClause. tableName // is the parameter to be used to specify the name of the table of underlying Salesforce Object.
-It can be be used only with selectClause.
+It can be used only with selectClause. order // is the parameter to be used to specify the order of result - ascending (ASC) or descending (DESC) on a column.
+It can be used only with the orderByColumn tag.
 ```

 If `fieldName` and `tableName` parameters are not provided then the name of the field will be used as default.